A-Henriquez/Portfolio/Calidata/README.md

-# California Housing Project: Preprocessing and Neural Network Model
+# California Housing Project: Simple Neural Network

 This project demonstrates the process of preprocessing the California Housing dataset, training a simple neural network to predict housing values, and evaluating the model's performance.
 The project utilizes **scikit-learn** for data handling and **PyTorch** for building and training the neural network.
 It serves as a practice activity to try out creating a simple neural network for the first time.